microsoft/r-server-hospital-length-of-stay/data-scientist.md

 * The continuous laboratory measurements (e.g. `hemo`, `hematocritic`, `sodium`, `glucose` etc.) are standardized: we substract the mean and divide by the standard deviation.
 * `number_of_issues`: the total number of preidentified medical conditions.
-* `lengthofstay_bucket`: bucketed version of the target variable for classification.

 ### Input: